Black History Month: Canada

+Jamaica

+In Jamaica, Black History Month is observed during the month of February, which had been informally adopted by the mid-1990s.
+Special attention is given to this period as February also marks Reggae Month, which coincides with the birthdates of the King of Reggae, Robert Nesta Marley OM, and the Prince of Reggae, Dennis Brown.
+It has been a time to acknowledge and honour the achievements and inventions of black figures throughout history, and to reflect on liberation, past racial adversity and struggles.
+During this period, locals especially reflect on and pay homage to the contributions of prominent African American civil rights activists, and Jamaican activists and pioneers who have been impactful internationally and nationally— such as Marcus Garvey, Bob Marley, Peter Tosh, Harry Belafonte, Ferdinand Smith, John Brown Russwurm, and others.
+Reggae's role in global social and political activism against apartheid, oppression and inequality, has amplified the significance of Black History Month on the island.
+Since January 9, 2008, February has been officially declared as Reggae Month, which also celebrates the genre's musical, cultural and economic contributions to the development of the island.

+In the past, some critics questioned the rationale and relevance of commemorating an "imported" event to Jamaican contexts— in light of differences in demographics and experiences between the United States and Jamaica, and Jamaicans' penchant of adopting anything emanating from the United States.
+Others argued for greater attention to local heroes, while demonstrating solidarity with Black Americans.

 Republic of Ireland

 Ireland's Great Hunger Institute, at Quinnipiac University in Connecticut, notes: "Black History Month Ireland was initiated in Cork in 2010.
 This location seems particularly appropriate as, in the 19th century, the city was a leading center of abolition, and the male and female anti-slavery societies welcomed several black abolitionists to lecture there, including Charles Lenox Remond and Frederick Douglass."

 France

 In France, Black History Month was first organized in 2018 in Bordeaux.
-Since then, there have been celebrations in the of Paris, Le Havre, Guadeloupe, La Rochelle and Bayonne.
+Since then, there have been celebrations in Paris, Le Havre, Guadeloupe, La Rochelle and Bayonne.
 In 2022 the month was dedicated to Josephine Baker, a dancer and member of the French Resistance during World War II born in the United States.

 Africa

 In 2020, Black History Month was celebrated in seven African countries for the first time.
 Participating countries were Benin, Burkina Faso, Chad, Ivory Coast, Comores, Senegal and Cameroon.
 The event was initiated by the organisation Africa Mondo founded by Mélina Seymour.
-From 2021 onwards an African History Month was celebrated in March.
+Starting in 2021, an African History Month was celebrated in March.